erdnaxeli/caridina/README.md

 end
 ```

+If you use the `Syncer` object you also get an `Event` object, but you can just
+restrict its type with `.as` without using a case, as you known to which type
+you were listening too (if you don't, something is weird).

 Sometimes the event's content can be polymorphic too.
 That is especially the case for message events.
 By using again a `case` clause you can restrict its type to access all its fields.

 ### Send events

-Their is not a single method to send an event.
+There is not a single method to send an event.
 Instead this library provides a set of methods that correspond to different
 actions you may want to do.
 You usually do not need to worry about crafting the event to send.